elixir-crawly/crawly/docs/README.md

 generated from these initial urls.

 3. parse_item(): function which will be called to handle response downloaded by Crawly.
-It must return the `Crawly.ParsedItem` sturcture.
+It must return the `Crawly.ParsedItem` structure.

 ## How to run our spider